 Bring back to the boil, then lower the heat and simmer for 3 to 4 minutes until the peas are just tender.

-Drain the peas.
+Drain the peas in a colander or strainer.
 Return them to the saucepan and toss them with butter.

 Transfer to a warmed serving dish and garnish with chopped mint.